45 BEST Things To Do In Banff In Winter

 Ice Skate on Frozen Lakes

-One of the main reasons I love Banff in winter?
-Ice skating on frozen lakes!
+One of the main reasons I love Banff in winter is ice skating on frozen lakes!
 There’s a fantastic period in the Rockies when the ice freezes over on the lakes, but a significant snowfall has yet to happen.
 This creates the most natural and beautiful ice rink in the world, and every local loves it when it happens.

-Different lakes freeze over at different times, but you can expect the Banff lakes to start freezing over in November and continue until January.
+Different lakes freeze over at different times, but you can expect the lakes to start freezing over in November, and they typically stay frozen until May.
+The best time for skating on them is right after the freeze in November and December.
 As a visitor, it’s hard to know when this will happen, so we suggest joining our Facebook group to stay up to date.

 A few of my favorite lakes to skate on are Johnson Lake, Goat Pond, and Lake Minnewanka.
 Lake Minnewanka is a highlight no matter if skating or not.
 This is a glacial lake that is just a ten-minute drive away from the town of Banff.
 At 21 km long and 142 meters deep, it’s one of the largest in the Rockies.
 In the summer, it’s a busy place to hike and go canoeing, but in the winter, it’s a sight to behold and one of the best places to ice skate.